-There’s no better base to connect with Mainland China’s high-growth markets than Hong Kong.
-From its fortuitous location at China’s southern tip, to its robust economic relationship as China's most important international business city, its wealth of transport connections that foster a constant flow of business activity, and Hong Kong’s invaluable economic advantages, every MICE event held in Hong Kong makes engaging with Mainland China an efficient and effortless process.
+There’s no better base to connect with the Mainland’s high-growth markets than Hong Kong.
+From its fortuitous location at China’s southern tip, to its robust economic relationship as China's most important international business city, its wealth of transport connections that foster a constant flow of business activity, and Hong Kong’s invaluable economic advantages, every MICE event held in Hong Kong makes engaging with the Mainland an efficient and effortless process.

 Unlimited market potential